mozilla/kitsune/docs/installation.rst

 * Several Python packages.
 See `Installing the Packages`_.

-* Elastic Search and Sphinx Search. :ref:`search-chapter` covers installation, configuration, and running.
+* Elastic Search. :ref:`search-chapter` covers installation,
+  configuration, and running.

 Installation for these is very system dependent.
 Using a package manager, like yum, aptitude, or brew, is encouraged.